Doropezas/cpp_project/README.md

 # Multithreaded Quant Research Engine

-C++20 research engine that runs trend-following and momentum signals across 9 macro futures in parallel, backtests them, and reports performance metrics.
+C++ research engine that runs trend-following and momentum signals across 9 macro futures in parallel, backtests them, and reports performance metrics.

-Built as a systems-programming project — the finance domain gives concrete motivation for every technical decision: threads for parallel symbol processing, queues for the data pipeline, templates for reusable containers and indicators, RAII for correctness under failure.
+Threads for parallel symbol processing, queues for the data pipeline, templates for reusable containers and indicators, RAII for correctness under failure.

 ## Quick Start